-Path of Knowledge, Action, Renunciation Gita 4Chapter 4 Bhagavad Gita: When goodness declines, Evil increases, Dharma (Jnana Karma Sannyasa Yoga)Courses: Bhagavad Gita - Karma Yoga Chapter 4: The Yoga of Knowledge and Renunciation of Action (Jnana Karma Sannyasa Yoga) of the Bhagavad Gita.
-Spanish / EnglishChapter 4 of the Bhagavad Gita: Yoga of Knowledge and Renunciation of Action (Jnana Karma Sannyasa Yoga)
+Path of Knowledge, Action, Renunciation Gita 4Chapter 4 Bhagavad Gita: When goodness declines, Evil increases, Dharma (Jnana Karma Sannyasa Yoga)Training: Bhagavad Gita Course - Karma Yoga Course - Master in Bhagavad Gita Chapter 4: The Yoga of Knowledge and Renunciation of Action (Jnana Karma Sannyasa Yoga) of the Bhagavad Gita.
+Spanish / English

 The Lord said: 1.
 I exposed this everlasting yoga to Vivasvat; Vivasvat communicated it to 2.
-Thus transmitted successively, the royal sages learned it; But by long lapse of time, this Yoga was lost to the world, O Parantapa.
+Thus transmitted successively, the royal sages learned it; But by long lapse of time, this Yoga was lost to the World, O Parantapa.
 The same ancient yoga that I have exposed to you today, because Thou are my devotee and my friend, is the supreme mystery.
 Arjuna say: 4.
 Thou were born after Vivasvat, so my Lord how can I understand that Thou expounded it in the beginning of time?
 The Lord said: 5.
 Many births have we experienced, both you and I, O Arjuna; I know them

 Chapter 4 of the Bhagavad Gita (Gandhi): Yoga of Knowledge and Renunciation of Action Bhagavad Gita Book (Pedro Nonell):